Google “how to be more confident,” some time. Do you know what type of advice you’ll find out there on the internet?

-If you’ve been powerlifting like Mark Rippetoe for years, but you’ve never learned to cook, it doesn’t matter if you can deadlift 600 pounds.
+If you’ve been powerlifting for years, but you’ve never learned to cook, it doesn’t matter if you can deadlift 600 pounds.
 You will not be confident in your ability to cook.
 Confidence is area-specific.

 Core confidence, on the other hand, is not area specific.
 Core confidence is your trust in yourself, and in your ability to learn a new skill.

 Core confidence comes from years of struggling, overcoming obstacles, and building skills.
 It cannot be built overnight, plain and simple.

-Because if you spent years grinding and hustling to develop one skill, you know that you can use that same work ethic and determination to build another skill.
+Why?
+Because if you spend YEARS grinding and hustling to develop one skill, you know that you can use that same work ethic and determination to build another skill.

 Confidence often times gets confused with self-esteem, but in reality they’re two entirely different things.

 Confidence is your trust in yourself to perform a certain task.
 It’s pretty simple.
 Self-esteem, on the other hand, is much different.

 Self-esteem is how highly you value yourself.
 It’s how much you respect yourself and how much you love yourself.

 Do you feel like you deserve success?
 Do you feel like you’re lovable?
 If not, then you likely have low self-esteem.